 What Windows server OS offers to its end-users?

-Microsoft has designed the Windows server package to earn the profit.
+Microsoft has designed the Windows server package to earn a profit.
 Users who pay for the services they want always receive excellent support as compared to the open-sourced Linux, which is perceived as offering less community support.
 Windows customer support is handled by the team of Microsoft, including their resellers.

 Office, outlook like applications offered by Windows incorporate with the Windows servers right away.
 If you are a Windows software and services user, you must run them on an indigenous platform.
-If you want to run a database backend on Microsoft SQL, you can’t do that without installing Windows emulator.
+If you want to run a database backend on Microsoft SQL, you can’t do that without installing a Windows emulator.
 For this, you must buy a copy of the database with windows individually.

 Windows server is mostly viewed as an all in all solution with easy and quick setup.
 If a user prefers remote desktop access with an intuitive graphical user interface, Windows, unlike the Linux, provides this without any command-line programming.
 If you are interested in a scripting framework for your business like ASP.Net and ASP, they will only run on a Windows server.
 ASP is basically an active server page that contains small embedded programs named as scripts.
 These scripts are processed by Microsoft server to load a page on the command of a user.
 This can’t work on Linux.